Coeliac disease: Epidemiology

 In most countries, between 1 in 50 and 1 in 200 people have coeliac disease.
 Rates vary in different regions of the world; coeliac disease is less common in places where gluten-containing crops are rarely eaten, and in parts of east Asia and sub-Saharan Africa where populations rarely carry the HLA-DQ genes that predispose to the disease.
-The risk of developing coeliac disease is higher in those who have a first degree relative with the disease, a less dramatic increase in risk is also seen second degree relatives.
+The risk of developing coeliac disease is higher in those who have a first-degree relative with the disease; a less dramatic increase in risk is also seen in second-degree relatives.

-Diagnoses of coeliac disease have increased dramatically in recent decades due to increased awareness of the disease and availability of blood testing.
-However, the disease is still thought to be underdiagnosed, with an estimated 70% of people with coeliac undiagnosed and untreated.
-Undiagnosed cases are more common in poorer areas, and in countries which do not regularly test at-risk people.
+Diagnoses of coeliac disease have increased dramatically in recent decades due to increased awareness of the disease and the availability of blood testing.
+However, the disease is still thought to be underdiagnosed, with an estimated 70% of people with coeliac disease undiagnosed and untreated.
+Undiagnosed cases are more common in poorer areas and in countries that do not regularly test at-risk people.

 While coeliac disease can arise at any age, most people develop the disease before age 10.
 Roughly 20 percent of individuals with coeliac disease are diagnosed after 60 years of age.
-Coeliac disease is slightly more common in women than in men; though some of that may be due to differences in diagnostic practice – men with gastrointestinal symptoms are less likely to receive a biopsy than women.
+Coeliac disease is slightly more common in women than in men, though some of that may be due to differences in diagnostic practice, as men with gastrointestinal symptoms are less likely to receive a biopsy than women.
 Other populations at increased risk for coeliac disease, include individuals with Down and Turner syndromes, type 1 diabetes, and autoimmune thyroid disease, including both hyperthyroidism (overactive thyroid) and hypothyroidism (underactive thyroid).

 History

+Etymology and early history

 The term coeliac comes from Greek κοιλιακός (koiliakós) 'abdominal' and was introduced in the 19th century in a translation of what is generally regarded as an Ancient Greek description of the disease by Aretaeus of Cappadocia.

-Humans first started to cultivate grains in the Neolithic period (beginning about 9500 BCE) in the Fertile Crescent in Western Asia, and, likely, coeliac disease did not occur before this time.
-Aretaeus of Cappadocia, living in the second century in the same area, recorded a malabsorptive syndrome with chronic diarrhoea, causing a debilitation of the whole body.
+Humans first cultivated grains in the Neolithic period (beginning about 9500 BCE) in the Fertile Crescent in Western Asia; coeliac disease likely did not occur before this time.
+Aretaeus of Cappadocia, living in the 2nd century in the same area, recorded a malabsorptive syndrome with chronic diarrhoea, causing a debilitation of the whole body.
 A 15th-century medical prescription from Mamluk Cairo, attributed to Shams al-Din ibn al-'Afif, the personal physician to Sultan Barsbay and director of the Qalawun complex hospital, describes a treatment for symptoms consistent with coeliac disease.
-Found in Fustat and now held in the Museum of Islamic Art in Cairo, the remedy combines herbs and plant waters for patients intolerant to wheat.
+The remedy combines herbs and plant waters for patients intolerant to wheat.